gft-academy-pl/gcp-data-analysis-with-bigquery/03-data-studio.md

 ### Concept & Purpose
 *Cloud Data Studio* is tool to easily visualize data from one or more sources.
-It allows You to create various kinds of fully interactive reports, with few simple steps.
+It allows you to create various kinds of fully interactive reports, with few simple steps.

 *Cloud Data Studio* is basically visual editor for reports.

 ### Workflow

 ### Datasource Selection
-*Cloud Data Studio* supports whole palette of sources from where You will obtain Your data.
+*Cloud Data Studio* supports whole palette of sources from where you will obtain your data.
 You can use either locally-stored files (ex.
 CSV) and files stored on *Google Cloud Storage (GCS)*.

 ![Data Source Selection](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/datastudio_data-sources.png)

 ### Visual Design
-After Your data is imported, You are able to design Your report.
+After your data is imported, you are able to design your report.
 You can also add another data sources in `File > Report Settings`.

 ![Multiple Data Sources](https://github.com/gft-academy-pl/gcp-data-analysis-with-bigquery/blob/master/assets/datastudio_mutliple-datasources.png)